-The original Solarize Wellfleet program has ended.
+The Solarize Wellfleet program was completed in June 2014.
 Congratulations to all the Wellfleet homeowners and small business that are now, or soon to be enjoying the benefits of their solar panels.
-For people who missed the program, it still makes financial and environmental sense to go solar, especially with the 35% increase in electric rates anticipated in 2015.
+The Town is now participating in the Outer Cape Energize project in cooperation with Eastham, Truro and Provicetown.
+Please go to OuterCapeEnergize.org for more details on the new program.

 The Solarize Wellfleet program more than met the challenge.
 Over 655 kilowatts of capacity has been installed which is more than three times our target for tier 5.

 A survey of how we did is available here.